domain-protect/terraform-aws-domain-protect/docs/slack-webhook.md

 * Slack webhook app
 * legacy Slack webhook

+To use either of the Slack webhook methods, set Terraform variable `slack_oauth_app = false`

-If using a Slack app, to ensure correct formatting set Terraform variable `slack_webhook_type = "app"`
+If using a Slack app, to ensure correct formatting, also set Terraform variable `slack_webhook_type = "app"`

 ## Slack Webhook app (not recommended)